Professor Angela Hill

-Professor Angela Hill joined Edith Cowan University as Pro-Vice-Chancellor (Education) in May 2017.
-The portfolio responsibilities include the Centre for Learning and Teaching, the Library Services Centre, and the Directorate of Student Life.
+Professor Angela Hill joined Edith Cowan University in May 2017.
+Her portfolio responsibilities include the Centre for Learning and Teaching, the Library Services Centre, and the Directorate of Student Life.
 Professor Hill has key responsibilities for ECU’s technology enhanced learning strategy, academic governance and TEQSA regulatory activities.

 The Deputy-Vice-Chancellor (Education) is a member of the University Executive and Chair of Education Committee.